melt-umn/silver-ableC/README.md

 # The ableC extension to Silver: silver-ableC

+**NOTE: this extension has been merged [into the ableC repository](https://github.com/melt-umn/ableC/tree/feature/include-jar/grammars/edu.umn.cs.melt.ableC/silverconstruction); this repository is now archived.**

 This extension to Silver allows ableC extension writers to express complex ASTs by writing C code directly using its concrete syntax, instead of manually writing complex expressions over its abstract